 Kayleen Simmons, Founder

 Kayleen founded People Helping People, a not-for-profit employment program which over the past 27 years has helped thousands of low-income women and single mothers become successfully employed.
 She has extensive experience in program and curriculum development, non-profit management, personal development, leadership, and life management training.
 As President of The Simmons Group, she was an author, seminar presenter, and private consultant for individuals and corporations.
 As an adjunct professor at Salt Lake Community College, she specialized in courses on leadership and team building.

 She most recently served on the Department of Workforce Services Community Partner Advisory Group and the YPREP Council for the Department of Corrections.
 She also participated on the Women’s Summit Council, Utah Department of Corrections and the U-Share Utah Health Policy Project.
 She served on the advisory board for the SBA's Women Business Center and as program chair for the American Express Women and Business Conference.

 She is the founder of Women Investing in Women and a founding member and past board member of Salt Lake 100 and the Corporate Women's Network; is past president of the Utah Professional Saleswomen's Association; a past member of the Salt Lake Rotary Club; has served on the SBA Advisory Council; the Board of Trustees for the Pioneer Theatre Company and Graduate Women in Business at the University of Utah.

-As the Executive Director and Founder of People Helping People, Kayleen has received many awards and acknowledgements for her work with low-income women and single moms.
+As the Founder of People Helping People, Kayleen has received many awards and acknowledgements for her work with low-income women and single moms.
 Those awards include the National Association of Women Business Owners (NAWBO) Non-Profit Trailblazer Award and the Cleone P. Eccles Legacy of Excellence Award from the Junior League of Salt Lake City.